 The offshore patrol vessel can achieve a maximum speed of more than 32kt and a range of 5,000nm.
 The MTU diesel engines alone allow the vessel to sail at speeds of 24kt.

-Selex, a subsidiary of Leonardo, is responsible for providing combat management system for the vessels.
+Leonardo's subsidiary Selex is responsible for providing combat management system for the vessels.
 The company will develop a bridge system in co-operation with Fincantieri.
 In addition, Selex will provide assistance for subsystems such as sensors and weapons.

 GE's Marine Solutions was selected to supply seven LM2500+G4 gas turbines in March 2016.
 The turbines will be developed by Avio Aero in Italy, while GE Power Conversion will produce drives.